hje58raf/MS-1/README.md

 ## Browser compatibility

-I tested the apperance and responsiveness of 4 browsers (Chrome, Firefox, Opera and Edge) and it showed good results in all browsers.
+I tested the appearance  and responsiveness of 4 browsers (Chrome, Firefox, Opera and Edge) and it showed good results in all browsers.

 ## Test the Navigation Bar between Desktop and Mobile